Find out all about Student Voice Committees (SVCs), who they are and what they do.

 Undergraduate SVCs follow a general structure, as set out by the Education Manual: the governing document of SVCs.

 There should be at minimum 1 course representative per course; with at least 2 course representatives if the course has more than 20 students.
-The School Representative of the corresponding School should be invited to the SVC in a non-compulsory fashion.
-The student co-chair should be agreed from amongst the elected student representatives, either through an election or direct appointment to the SVC, either before the first SVC of the academic year or at the first meeting of the committee.
+A student co-chair should be agreed from amongst the elected student representatives, either through an election or direct appointment to the SVC, either before the first SVC of the academic year or at the first meeting.

 Joint Honours students are expected to attend the SVC of both their ‘home’ School and ‘joint’ School but should prioritise their ‘home’ School in the first instance.